rkashyap621/MBD-Longitudinal_Vehicle_Model/README.md

  * theta = 0 rad (Road Slope Angle)
  * v = 20 m/s (Vehicle Velocity Relative to Air)

-All the above listed simulation parameters were defined in m-script, and the m-script was used as **'initialization function'** within Simulink.
+All the above listed simulation parameters were defined in m-script, and the MATLAB script was used as **'initialization function'** within Simulink.

 ## Simulation Result
 After performing model simulation, I observed the final velocity to be computed approximately around 159 km/h by the baseline model.